Another Way to Die: Music video

 The music video for the song was released on Yahoo!
 Video on September 29, 2008, and directed by P. R. Brown.
 It has since made its way onto YouTube and other video sharing sites.
-It can also be seen on the DVD of the film.
+It can also be seen on the DVD of the film Quantum of Solace.
 It features White singing and playing both guitar and the drums.
 Keys sings and plays piano in the video.
 Video effects and CGI are in the background featuring wavy lines and use of dawn and dusk.
 A shot of Daniel Craig as James Bond appears in the very last shot, which appeared in the theatrical trailer for the film.
-The video was announced as a nominee for Best Short Form Music Video at the 51st Grammy Awards.
+The video was announced as a nominee for Best Short Form Music Video at the 51st Annual Grammy Awards.

 In the opening titles to the theatrical film, the song begins when Bond fires a bullet.
 He roams the desert aiming his gun in every direction, and slowly the sand dunes he has been patrolling become nude women in silhouette.
 Aside from the desert theme, there are also visual cues of the night sky, and lines of celestial navigation seen, as well as various handgun silhouettes.
 The main colors used in the video are black, blue, and orange.